DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/data-shaping/filtering.md

 The image below shows the difference between filters (the filter condition is the same):

-- **Dashboard Item Filter**: sales percentages are re-calculated based on the visible data.
+- **Dashboard Item Filter**: sales percentages are recalculated based on the visible data.
 - **Visible Data Filter**: sales percentages remain the same because this filter type does not affect calculations.

 ![win-filter-visible-data-filter-grids](../../../images/win-filter-visible-data-filter-grids.png)

 ## Pass Parameter Values
 You can use the Filter Editor to filter a dashboard item according to the current parameter value.
-See the [Pass Parameter Values](../data-analysis/using-dashboard-parameters/passing-parameter-values.md) topic for details.
+See the following topic for details: [Pass Parameter Values](../data-analysis/using-dashboard-parameters/passing-parameter-values.md).

 ## OLAP Filtering Specifics
-You cannot apply filtering by building complex filter criteria in [OLAP](../binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-olap-mode.md) mode.
-Instead, you can filter dimension attributes and hierarchies by manually selecting the values you wish (or do not wish) to include in the dashboard.
+You cannot filter data by building complex filter criteria in [OLAP](../binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-olap-mode.md) mode.
+Instead, select the values you wish to include in or exclude from the dashboard to filter dimension attributes and hierarchies.

 For dimension attributes, the Filter Editor contains a list of all values.
 You can select the values that you wish to display.